in

 Understanding historical context helps set appropriate expectations for future Canadian salary growth trajectories.

-Average Annual Salaries by Country
+What are the Average Annual Salaries by Country?

 RankCountryAverage Annual Salary

-(source: https://www.visualcapitalist.com/ranked-average-annual-salaries-by-country/)
+(source: https://en.wikipedia.org/wiki/List_of_countries_by_average_wage)

 • Average salaries provide helpful benchmarks, but median salaries better represent the true middle ground.